 “Passive candidates are more likely to be motivated by a potential new role for the ‘right’ reasons – the job itself, the challenges it presents, the skills it requires – than they are about the financial compensation the role brings.
 However, compared with active candidates, they may be ‘more expensive’ in that they are usually not interested in jobs that pay the same as they currently earn.
 Despite this, with their skill sets and motivations, they may still prove to be excellent value for money, and a very smart investment.”

-Find out what drives them and don’t be afraid to ask why they are considering a career change to shed light onto their decision-making process.
+Find out what drives them and don’t be afraid to ask why they are considering a career change to shed light on their decision-making process.
 Make them feel comfortable sharing their true side of the story so you can identify what they’re really looking for.

-Passive candidates are rated 9% higher in performance than those of active candidates and it’s obviously linked to why employers are holding on to them so tight.
+Passive candidates are rated 9% higher in performance than active candidates and it’s obviously linked to why employers are holding on to them so tight.
 If you’ve caught the eye of a passive candidate, don’t mess it up in the interviewing and screening process.
 Make it as simple for them as possible and don’t expect all of the extra fluff you’ll get from an active candidate.
 The more you understand the passive candidates’ mindset, the better your recruiting results will be.